 A concussion is defined as trauma to the brain caused by some form of impact.
 The effects are usually short-lived unless there is bleeding of the brain, which can be fatal.
 Symptoms usually include nausea, headaches, problems with vision and memory, as well as concentration, coordination and balance issues.
 Other symptoms may include amnesia, confusion, fogginess and loss of consciousness.

 Most concussions are caused by falls, though injuries from being shaken and also car accidents can have a major impact on the brain.
 Victims of gender-based violence or physical abuse can also suffer injuries to their heads.

 Is it serious?

 Where the concussion is mild, there may be a slight headache and some nausea, which could lead to vomiting.
-Usually recovery occurs quickly, and there are no long-term health effects.
+Usually, recovery occurs quickly, and there are no long-term health effects.

 However, where the concussion is more serious, there may be long-term health concerns.
-Symptoms include repeated vomiting or nausea, headaches that get progressively worse, fluid or blood coming out of the ears, a loss of consciousness that lasts for more than 30 seconds, persistent ringing in the ears (this is not the same as tinnitus), weakness in the arms or legs, paleness that lasts for more than an hour, ongoing confusion or disorientation, slurred speech, and seizures or convulsions.
+Symptoms include repeated vomiting or nausea, headaches that get progressively worse, fluid or blood coming out of the ears, a loss of consciousness that lasts for more than 30 seconds, a persistent ringing in the ears (this is not the same as tinnitus), weakness in the arms or legs, paleness that lasts for more than an hour, ongoing confusion or disorientation, slurred speech, and seizures or convulsions.